 - Breadcrumbs are optional, they give a lovely crispy topping and makes the dish look visually more appealing.

 - Test the cauliflower with a knife.
 The knife should go in easily but the cauliflower should cleave to the knife and not fall apart.

-- If you are making this dish ahead of time, to serve later in the day.
-Cover the dish and store in the refrigerator until ready to serve (do not add the breadcrumbs and cheese for top at this stage).
+- If you are making this dish ahead of time, to serve it later in the day, cover the dish and store it in the refrigerator until ready to serve (do not add the breadcrumbs and cheese for the top at this stage).
 Preheat oven to 180C / 355F.
 Cover the top with the cheese and breadcrumbs just before baking and bake for approx 30 minutes.
 The top should be brown and bubbling and piping hot in the centre.

 - If cooking for a baby/ young toddler you can reduce the amount of cheese you add, to lower the sodium levels.